 I touched on this in a recent article, but if you’re outgrowing your current office space, then consider what it might take to create an omni office workspace for your employees.

-While companies like IBM and Yahoo are no longer allowing employees to work remotely, a hybrid approach might be the best solution when it comes to creating an effective work-from-home policy.
+While companies like IBM and Yahoo are no longer allowing employees to work remotely, a hybrid approach with support for remote workers might be the best solution when it comes to creating an effective work-from-home policy.
 But no matter what you decide to do, enabling your employees to spend some time working from home can help keep overhead costs low, while potentially increasing productivity.

 4. Secure important functional operational areas

 Cloud mostly refers to the hosting of virtualized systems infrastructure and data in some datacenter aside from your own.
 In particular, this applies to office software and management and project accounting software as a service in, the cloud.
 What does this mean for small business organizations and large corporations that need protection of proprietary information to assure their company’s continued survival and success in highly competitve markets and challenging political and economic times?
 Most manufacturers, government agencies and public / private sector corporations would want to consider the risks.
 How would disruption in functional operational areas impact on market position and bottom-line in the face of IT systems anomalies, cyber-attack, hurricane management or other natural disasters?

 I have to agree that eliminating tape, disk to disk, courier and select file backup protocols with tech savvy Virtual Private Cloud VPC on-premise continual backup would not only save your company tens of thousands per month, but when combined with cloud enabled IT backup and systems support, could make the difference between surviving threats mentioned above, and thriving in the face of these threats, while attaining assured readiness for the biggest challenges, and reduced cost.

 5. Constantly monitor the latest technology trends